 - the ground plane of the PCB must NOT be lower than the top of the mast

-(the connection to and the antenna surface itself must be ABOVE the top of the mast).
+(the connecting trace between the electronics and the antenna surface, and the antenna surface itself must ALL be ABOVE the top of the mast).

 - For best signal-to-noise ratio :

 - install the Miniwhip onto a well grounded mast

 - connect "GND" of the Miniwhip PCB (h2) to that mast

 - place HI-Ui ferrite cores (Ui between 3000 and 10.000) on the beginning and end of all cables, to block cable noise currents (see below).